 You cannot file a personal injury lawsuit once the statute of limitations time limit that applies to your case has run.
 But in some situations, the statutory "clock" might have started running later than usual, or special circumstances might have paused ("tolled" in legalese) the running of the clock.
 Let's look at a few of those situations.

-The "discovery rule" will extend the deadline inasmuch as the clock doesn't start running until the injured person should reasonably have figured out that they were injured.
-An example of this is asbestos cases where mesothelioma or some other asbestos-caused illness does not present until decades after the plaintiff's exposure to the materials that contained asbestos.
-This type of "extension" often applies in cases of chemical or toxin exposure.
+In a number of states, under the "discovery rule" the statute of limitations "clock" might not start running until the injured person knew (or should have known, in the eyes of the law) that they were injured.
+An example might be asbestos cases where mesothelioma or some other asbestos-caused illness does not show up until decades after the plaintiff's exposure to materials that contained asbestos.

-For plaintiffs who are minors at the time they were injured, most states allow the person to reach the age of 18 before the clock starts running.
+For plaintiffs who were minors at the time they were injured, most states allow the person to reach the age of 18 before the statute of limitations "clock" starts running.
 So, if you're injured in a car accident as a 15 year-old passenger in California (where the statute of limitations on personal injury cases is two years), you'll have until your 20th birthday to file a lawsuit.

 The standard personal injury lawsuit filing deadline in a given state might not apply to all types of claims for physical and mental/emotional harm.
 Most states have a statute of limitations dedicated to medical malpractice cases, and a number of states have passed unique statutes of limitations for civil lawsuits over sexual assault.
 (In Connecticut, for example, civil claims for harm stemming from childhood sexual abuse can be brought until 30 years after the victim reaches adulthood.)